Professor Brendan Crabb AC

 Malaria is one of the most important health problems humans have ever faced.
 It was responsible for over 430, 000 deaths in 20171 and 1,200 children die of the disease every day2.

-Professor Long and Scolyer said that winning the GSK Award for Research Excellence is testament to the power of collaboration and highlights the importance of recognising the success of Australian research.
+Professor Crabb said that winning the GSK Award for Research Excellence highlights the power of local collaboration and brings greater awareness to the importance of combatting malaria.